rrusk/maven-OpenViewerFX-src/README.md

 <h3>Description</h3>

+***Update***
+Made jar file executable by modifying OpenViewerFX/pom.xml to add META-INF/MANIFEST.MF to the jar.
+Build jar using 'mvn clean package' in OpenViewerFX folder.
+Then test jar by going into target folder and executing 'java -jar OpenViewerFX-7.12.28.jar'.

 OpenViewerFX, an innovative Open Source JavaFX PDF Viewer.
 It combines the power of JavaFX with IDRsolutions industry leading PDF library to deliver a complete cross-platform PDF Reader/Viewer under the friendly LGPL Open Source license.<br>
 It can easily be integerated into your existing Java application or can be used a as stand-alone application.